DanielLittleFlower/login/README.md

 The `LoginScreen` allows users to enter their email and password to login to their account.
 The screen consists of two `TextField` widgets for email and password inputs, respectively, and a `RaisedButton` widget for submitting the form.
 If the user's input is incorrect, an error message is displayed using an 'AlertDialog'.

 ## RegisterScreen
 The `RegisterScreen` allows new users to create an account.
+The registration process is divided into two steps:

+Step 1
-The screen consists of three TextField widgets for name, email, and password inputs, respectively, and a `RaisedButton` widget for submitting the form.
-If registration is successful, the user is redirected to the `HomePage`.
-If registration fails, an error message is displayed using an `AlertDialog`.
+Users enter their `name`, `email`, and `password` in the first step of the registration process.
+The screen consists of three `TextField` widgets for name, email, and password inputs, respectively, and a `RaisedButton` widget for submitting the form.
+If all the required fields are filled, the user is taken to the second step of the registration process.

+Step 2
+Users enter their address in the second step of the registration process.
+The screen consists of one `TextField` widget for address input and two buttons: a Back button that takes the user back to the first step of the registration process and a Register button that registers the user by sending their information to the backend server.
+If registration is successful, the user is logged in automatically.
+If registration fails, an error message is displayed using an AlertDialog.

 ## HomePage
 The `HomePage` is displayed after a successful login.
 The screen displays a welcome message to the user.